Statistical learning on randomized data to verify quantum state approximate k-designs: Estimators for random ensemble state

-In this subsection, we mathematically show that the frequentist approach is just a particular case of the max-likelihood when considering a positive coefficient wavefunction.
-There are $M=4$ possible outcomes for a two-qubit wavefunction $|\Psi\rangle$ that is measured only in the $Z$ basis which are $(00, 01, 10, 11)$.
-The probability of the $m^{th}$ outcome is $p_{m}=|\psi_{m}|^2$, where $\psi_{m} = \langle m | \Psi\rangle$ is the coefficient of the wavefunction in the computational basis.
+In this subsection, we mathematically show that the frequentist approach is just a particular case of the max-likelihood when considering a positive coefficient wave function.
+There are $M=4$ possible outcomes for a two-qubit wave function $|\Psi\rangle$ that is measured only in the $Z$ basis which are $(00, 01, 10, 11)$.
+The probability of the $m^{th}$ outcome is $p_{m}=|\psi_{m}|^2$, where $\psi_{m} = \langle m | \Psi\rangle$ is the coefficient of the wave function in the computational basis.
 Consider a case where the measurement has been repeated $N$ times, giving the following outcomes $[00, 01, 00, \hdots]$.
-The number of times the $m^{th}$ outcome occurs in the dataset is labelled with $n_m$ where trivially $\sum_{m}n_{m}=N$.
-The likelihood function defined in Eq.~(\ref{eq:cost-fn}) for our set of measurements of the two qubit wavefunction is re-written as
+The number of times the $m^{th}$ outcome occurs in the dataset is labeled with $n_m$ where trivially $\sum_{m}n_{m}=N$.
+The likelihood function defined in Eq.~(8) for our set of measurements of the two qubit wave function is re-written as

 where $m^{(i)}$ is the outcome of the $i^{th}$ measurement in the set of $N$ measurements.
 Using the technique of Lagrange multipliers, $L$ can be maximized under the constraint $\sum_m p_m = 1$ which stated below,